codefresh-io/cap-docs.codefresh.io/_docs/integrations/kubernetes.md

 #### Adding EKS Cluster

 To add an Amazon EKS cluster, you must first obtain `kubectl` access to it.
-Follow the instructions for using the [AWS CLI](https://aws.amazon.com/premiumsupport/knowledge-center/eks-cluster-connection/) in order to obtain your kubeconfig locally.
+Follow the instructions for using the [AWS CLI](https://aws.amazon.com/premiumsupport/knowledge-center/eks-cluster-connection/){:target="\_blank"} in order to obtain your kubeconfig locally.

 ```
 aws eks --region region update-kubeconfig --name cluster_name
 ```

-Once you have access via `kubectl` then follow the [instructions]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/#get-cluster-configuration-manually) to obtain all the cluster details.
+Once you have access via `kubectl` then follow the [instructions](#get-cluster-configuration-manually) to obtain all the cluster details.
 To add the Amazon cluster, select *Amazon AWS* from the *ADD PROVIDER* drop-down menu and enter all details in the respective field in the Codefresh UI.

 #### Adding a DigitalOcean cluster

-DigitalOcean is also offering a hosted solution for Kubernetes.
+DigitalOcean also offers a hosted solution for Kubernetes.

 To add a DO cluster select *DigitalOcean* from the *Add provider* menu in your [integration settings](https://g.codefresh.io/account-admin/account-conf/integration/kubernetes).
 Click the authenticate button and enter your DO account credentials:

 {% include image.html
 lightbox="true"
-file="/images/kubernetes/add-cluster/authorize-do.png"
+file="/images/kubernetes/integrations/add-cluster/authorize-do.png"
-url="/images/kubernetes/add-cluster/authorize-do.png"
+url="/images/kubernetes/integrations/add-cluster/authorize-do.png"
 alt="Authorizing DigitalOcean Integration"
 caption="Authorizing DigitalOcean Integration"
 max-width="35%"